- Published on

 If you’re a software engineer today, learning these AI engineering skills is how you stay ahead.

-You don’t need a PhD or deep ML research background — you already have 80% of what you need in your backend skills.
+You don’t need a PhD or deep ML research background — you already have the core engineering skills.
 The difference is picking up the new tools (prompts, context, retrieval, evaluations) and learning how to use them to build flexible, production-ready systems.

 The engineers who adapt will be the ones shaping the next generation of software.